George C. Pidgeon: Ministry

-Almagamation of denominations
+Amalgamation of denominations

 In the early 20th century, the main Evangelical Protestant denominations in Canada were the Presbyterian, Methodist and Congregational churches.
 Many small towns and villages across Canada had all three, with the town's population divided among them.
 Especially on the prairies, it was difficult to find clergy to serve all these charges, and there were several instances where one minister would serve his congregation, but would also perform pastoral care for the other congregations that lacked a minister.
 On the prairies, a movement to unite all three major Protestant denominations began, resulting in the Association of Local Union Churches.

 From the earliest days of the movement, Pidgeon was one of the church leaders who promoted amalgamation, and he tried to convince fellow Presbyterians to consider it.
 But in 1912, anti-Unionist forces within the Presbyterian Church managed to pass church policy that delayed the idea of amalgamation for over a decade.